codedim/gta/README.md

 ![](./Info/gta.04.png)

-After you has installed the GTA extension, you will be able to see the transcription instead of the '__Translate__' header and get the following
+After you has installed the GTA extension, you will be able to see the transcription instead of the '__Translate__' header and have got the following
 shortcuts:

 * **Ctrl + 'M'** - to activate/disactivate microphone;